stantona/stantona.github.com/source/_posts/2013-01-02-what-is-this-in-javascript.markdown

 }
 ```

 What is the value of `this`?
 And what actually does `this` mean in Javascript?
-Quite simply, the value of `this` *depends* at call time on the caller
-and invocation.

 ### The current context